regmi-sijan/cernROOT/README.md

 One of another the most important tasks any physicists do in their careers.
 The file we will work here is `histogram.root` file.
 Open your
 `TBrowser` and double click the file and view there are two histogram already created for this tutuorial `hist1:1` and `hist2:1`.

-- You can see the first histogram x-axis is "gaussian" but if it was not and you need to fit this histogram what parameters will you use?
+**First** histogram x-axis is "gaussian" but if it was not and you need to fit this histogram what parameters will you use?
 Now if you right-click on the histgram and go to `Fit Panel` and fit with basic **Predef-1D, gaus, Chi-squared method** then you will see the fit line and the values of the parameters printed in the command line.
 Of course you could also print these parameters values in you plot itself using the **Options and then Fit Parameters** option settings.
 The fit paramters tells you if your theory (often your function) is fitting the data correctly or not?
 If in case you did **Landau** fit to your data, your fit would not match at all, You can try it!